deconf/Analytics-Insights/readme.txt

 This is a major update, please read the [release notes](https://deconf.com/google-analytics-dashboard-for-wp-5-0-release-notes/) first.

 == Changelog ==

+= 5.1.1.1 =
+* Enhancements:
+	* event hitCallback is now optional and only used if needed, see [Tracking with GADWP](https://deconf.com/tracking-google-analytics-dashboard-wordpress/) for details

 = 5.1.1 =
 * New Features: